niiholmes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. File 3-new_owner changes ownership of the file hello to the user betty.
 4. File 4-empty creates an empty file called hello.
 5. File 5-execute adds execute permissions to owner of file hello.
+6. File 6-multiple_permissions give execute permission to the owner and the group owner, and read permission to other users, to the file hello.